The Magic Barrier before Thermalization

 {\it Coupling constant dependence.} In order to make predictions about the emergent magic barrier for the physical limit of SU(2) LGT, it is necessary to study its coupling dependence.
 With respect to the continuum limit, we are especially interested in the weak coupling limit, where $g^2$ is small but the theory is still ergodic.

-We perform similar analyses as above for two other coupling values $g^2=0.8$ and $g^2=0.6$, both of which exhibit quantum chaotic energy level statistics.
-The ensemble of initial electric basis states for all three couplings is chosen such that for $g^2=0.6$ they lie in the highly excited, narrow energy window $E-E_0\in [26.48, 26.98]$.
-In Fig.~\ref{fig:fig3_coupling_dependence} (a), we compare the entanglement entropy growth of this ensemble for the different couplings and find that the growth is faster at smaller coupling.
-In particular, we find $\{\max(dS_A/dt)\}=\{4.443, 5.665, 7.563\}$ for $\{g^2\}=\{1.0, 0.8, 0.6\}$, indicating a $dS_A/dt\propto g^{-2}$ scaling.
-This is because for decreasing coupling, the strength of the magnetic term (plaquette operator) in the KS Hamiltonian increases, as can be seen from Eq.~\eqref{eq:KS_Hamiltonian}.
-As a result, the computational basis states, which are eigenstates of the electric term, become scrambled faster under unitary time evolution.
-The time $t_{\mathrm{EE}}$ at which the entanglement entropy growth reaches its maximum rate lies within the linear growth regime.
-The quantity $\max(dS_A/dt)$ corresponds to the slope in this linear regime and can be interpreted as the entanglement velocity, i.e., the characteristic speed of the wave-front carrying entanglement from $A^c$ into $A$ \cite{Liu:2013iza}.
+We perform similar analyses as above for four other coupling values $g^2=0.4$, $0.6$, $0.8$ and $1.2$, all of which exhibit quantum chaotic energy level statistics.
+The ensemble of initial electric basis states for all five couplings is chosen such that for $g^2=0.6$ they lie in the highly excited, narrow energy window $E-E_0\in [26.48, 26.98]$.
+In Fig.~\ref{fig:fig4_coupling_dependence}~(a), we compare the entanglement entropy growth of this ensemble for the different couplings and find that the growth is faster at smaller coupling.
+In particular, we find a maximum of average growth rate $(d\overline{S}_A/dt)_{\max}=\{3.631, 4.443, 5.665, 7.563, 11.106\}$ for $g^2=\{1.2, 1.0, 0.8, 0.6, 0.4\}$, consistent with a $(d\overline{S}_A/dt)_{\max} \propto g^{-2}$ scaling, which reflects the $g^{-2}$ factor controlling the magnetic energy (plaquette operator) of the KS Hamiltonian \eqref{eq:KS_Hamiltonian} that controls the mixing rate between electric basis states.
+As a result, the computational basis states, which are eigenstates of the electric energy, get scrambled faster under unitary time evolution when the strength of the coupling is reduced.

+The time $t_{\mathrm{EE}}$ at which the entanglement entropy growth reaches its maximum rate lies within a linear growth regime, consistent with the findings in \cite{Toniolo:2024tal}.
+The quantity $(dS_A/dt)_{\max}$ corresponds to the slope in this linear regime and can be interpreted as the entanglement velocity, i.e., the characteristic speed of the wave-front carrying entanglement from $A^c$ into $A$ \cite{Liu:2013iza}.